maxbes201/Graduation-project-Ethernet-APL/README.md

 ### 1. TCP Connection

-Upon detecting Ethernet link-up, the STM32 connects as a TCP client to: 196.168.1.2:8888
+Upon detecting Ethernet link-up, the STM32 connects as a TCP client

 ### 2. Message Handling